chetanbg1/cbgwork1/README.md

-string pool requires string to be immutable otherwise shared reference can be changes from anywhere security because string is shared on different are like file system, network coonection, database connection, passwords, having string immutable allows us to be secure ans safe
+string pool requires string to be immutable otherwise shared reference can be changes from anywhere security because string is shared on different are like file system, network coonection, database connection, passwords, having string immutable allows us to be secure ans safe security --> strings in java can be used to access data sources like files, database or objects found across the network also stores password and username -whichh can not be modified once created

+Strign s1 = "abcd"; --> create a sting in string constant pool
+	string constant pool is memory space allocated in the heap memory to store the string literals / no duplicate strings it provide the facility to reuse the object
+String s2 = new String("abcd); --> create object in heap + object in string constant pool  == tow objects will be created

+intern() --> this method id used to put the string in string constant pool
 //String.class
 //length();
 //charAt(index);